codepath/android_guides/Defining-Views-and-their-Attributes.md

 Button myButton = (Button) findViewById(R.id.my_button);
 ```

-Any view with an id will retain its content at configuration change.
+Another important note is that any view with an id specified will automatically retain its state on a configuration change (i.e phone orientation switch).

 ## References